SOL Honors Program

 The Honors Program gives attorneys a unique opportunity to help interpret and enforce a broad range of labor and employment laws while working in one of the largest legal offices in the Federal government.
 Honors attorneys will gain a broad knowledge of labor and employment matters that would be difficult to obtain in years of private practice, and will share the honor and privilege of representing the United States Government and engaging in public service.
 We invite you to apply.

-Applicants must graduate from law school in Spring/Summer 2014 or be finishing a judicial clerkship in time to start the Honors Program in September 2014.
+Applicants must graduate from law school in Spring/Summer 2015 or be finishing a judicial clerkship or fellowship in time to start the Honors Program in September 2015.
 Selection is highly competitive, and candidates will be considered based on academic achievement, writing skills, law review and/or moot court experience, clinic or extracurricular activities, as well as demonstrated interest in government service or public interest law.

 The Department of Labor's mission is to promote the welfare of wage earners, job seekers, and retirees, to improve working conditions, to advance opportunities for profitable employment, and to ensure work-related benefits and rights.
 Honors attorneys play a crucial role in enabling the Department to carry out its mission.
 Like the Department, the Honors Program is more effective when its workforce includes highly qualified individuals whose backgrounds reflect our nation's richly diverse workforce.